lifelong-learning-systems/l2metrics/evaluation/README.md

 The L2Metrics evaluation package contains a Jupyter notebook (`evaluation.ipynb`) and two Python scripts (`evaluate.py` and `parallel_evaluation.py`) for evaluating multi-lifetime metrics.
 The Jupyter notebook and Python scripts perform the same functions, but the script allows users to parse, aggregate, and display LL metrics without having to start a Jupyter server.
 Additionally, the Jupyter notebook relies on the Python script as it contains helper functions for storing STE data and computing metrics on lifelong learning logs.

+The package also contains a `validate` module that checks for the existence of required files in the specified evaluation directory.

 ## Usage

 To evaluate multi-lifetime metrics for a lifetime learning agent, you must first generate multiple log files for varying levels of complexity and difficulty in accordance with the L2Logger format version 1.0.
 An [example_eval](https://github.com/darpa-l2m/example_eval) repository was created to demonstrate the proper format of logs required for evaluation.